 The capital of Portugal, Lisbon, is a beautiful city with more than 2.7 million inhabitants, which makes it the 11th most populated city in Europe.
 Despite the perfect mixture out of city and beaches, Lisbon is also famous for their rich culture, their local food, their beautiful buildings and the pulsating nightlife.
 The Castle of Sao Jorge, the Bairro Alto and the Terreiro de Paço are just a few must sees in Portugal's capital.
 But regarding cycling, the best areas to ride are outside of Lisbon, in the Sintra sierra, north of Lisbon and near Cascais, or the Arrábida Sierra.
 Both are Natural parks and offer amazing viewpoints, great tarmac roads and bike trails.
 Sintra is famous for its Moorish ruins, Pena Castle, Quinta da Regaleira and it's luxurious vegetation, making way for narrow roads and trails across it's sierra that overlooks the atlantic ocean, in which you get to ride to Roca Cape, continental Europe's westernmost point.
 Arrabida is well known for it's quaint villages, the vineyards, views over Tróia Peninsula and cristaline water beaches like Portinho da Arrábida where you can end your ride by the beach and fresh fish and Azezitão wines.
 You can explore both regions on road bikes or mountain bikes ( there are great rails and roads in both sierra).
 To reach Sintra from Lisbon, the best way is to take the train up to the historial center train station, to avoid Lisbon's marginal which is busy with traffic.
 To reach Arrábida, the best option is also by train, leaving in Azeitão or Setúbal - you can take your bike in both trains.
 If you have more than one day in Lisbon, make sure to ride in both Sierras ( and let us know which one you like best, we can't figure that out ourselves).
 Click here to know more about our Sintra and Arrábida bike tours, or watch our mountain bike video below, fully shot in Sintra and Arrábida:

-If you need more info, make sure to contact us at ridewith us (@) liveloveride.pt - we'd love to hear from you!
-Check out our bike tour options on our catalogue below:
+Vit our website, Live Love Ride - Portugal Bike tours or make sure to contact us at ridewith us (@) liveloveride.pt - we'd love to hear from you!